XRPLF/xrpl-dev-portal/content/websocket_api.md

 #### Possible Errors ####

 * Any of the [universal error types](#universal-errors)
-* invalidParams - If any fields are specified incorrectly, or any required fields are missing.
+* invalidParams - One or more fields are specified incorrectly, or one or more required fields are missing.
-* lgrNotFound - If the ledger specified by the `ledger_hash` or `ledger_index` does not exist, or if it does exist but the server does not have it.
+* lgrNotFound - The ledger specified by the `ledger_hash` or `ledger_index` does not exist, or it does exist but the server does not have it.

 ## ledger_entry ##